kwila-cloud/karriba/README.md

 ## Access

-This project is currently in it's alpha stages.
+This project is currently in its alpha stages.
 Long term, we aim to have two main ways of accessing the software.

 ### Cloud Service